reduxdj/apollo-gateway-subscription/README.md

 ## Example Usage

-Download this project, https://github.com/reduxdj/example-gateway-subscriptions, for an example of how to use this module...
+Download this project, https://github.com/reduxdj/example-gateway-subscriptions, for a working example of how to use this module.

 ### Make an Executable Schema from Federated and Subscription Type Definitions